More Than Period Cramps? 9 Endometriosis Symptoms You Should Know

 "On average, it appears it can take up to seven and a half years for a woman to be diagnosed with endometriosis."

-What additional treatment options are available?
+What does treatment of endometriosis look like?
 Since there is no cure for endometriosis, how can one manage symptoms?

 "Pain management specialists can be very helpful in treatment as well as complementary therapies such as therapy, acupuncture and chiropractic care.
-Herbs and supplements as well as diet, nutrition and exercise should be addressed.
-Surgery may also be required to make a definitive diagnosis as well as provide treatment."
+Herbs and supplements as well as diet, nutrition and exercise should be addressed.”

 Foods for Endometriosis